-How to Insert Contact Lenses Easily
+How to Easily Insert Contact Lenses Every Time

 If you struggle to insert your lenses, you're not clumsy—it's just that many optometrists teach unnecessarily difficult methods of insertion and removal.